stanfordmlgroup/chexpert-labeler/README.md

 This tool was developed by Jeremy Irvin, Pranav Rajpurkar, Michael Ko, Yifan Yu, and Silviana Ciurea-Ilcus.

 ## Citing
-If you're using the CheXpert labeling tool, please cite:
+If you're using the CheXpert labeling tool, please cite [this paper](https://arxiv.org/abs/1901.07031):

 ```
 @inproceedings{irvin2019chexpert,